 “I lost 50 pounds from exertion, helped carry the body of a fallen climber, and performed a high-altitude medical intervention to save a climber’s life,” recalls Neal Mueller of his experience summiting Mount Everest without a guide.
-Neal, who works at Google Ventures portfolio company Shape Security, is an experienced climber and serial adventurer.
+Neal, who is now at Apple, worked at Google Ventures portfolio company Shape Security, and is an experienced climber and serial adventurer.

 As crazy dangerous as Everest was for Neal, it was even sketchier in 1953 when Edmund Hillary and Tenzing Norgay became the first to summit.
 The mountain has not changed in those sixty years, but the camp locations, the gear, the precise steps, and the weather windows have been carefully documented.
 Climbers in 2013 understand there’s a decent chance they will die on the mountain, but they arrive at the base camp knowing it can be done and how to do it.
 The risk has shifted from vision to execution.

 Rajen Sheth speaks to Google Ventures portfolio employees

 I invited Google product management director Rajen Sheth to speak to our portfolio companies at the Google Ventures and he contrasted the Everest ascents of 1953 and 2013.

 Rajen is a long-time Googler and was a founding member of the team that launched our enterprise business.
 His first customers, used to dealing with traditional enterprise software companies, asked for Google’s three-year product roadmap.
 Rajen quickly found that despite his team’s best efforts, he just could not provide one.
 How could he know what he would be doing in three years when he was not even sure what he would be doing in three months?